-The Master of Science in Resource Management and Conservation (RMC) is for environmental professionals as well as those just entering the profession who want to advance their scientific understanding as well as their leadership and management skills.
+The Master of Science in Resource Management and Conservation (RMC) program is for current environmental professionals as well as those just entering the profession who want to advance their scientific understanding as well as their leadership and management skills.
 Our RMC graduate students learn how to address complex technical and leadership challenges ranging from development to ecosystems and community health, to climate change preparedness.

-Our definition of Resource Management and Conservation
+Our Definition of Resource Management and Conservation

 Resource Management is about managing natural resources in sustainable ways.
 This requires resource managers to understand complex issues that impact natural resources, as well as how to effectively manage a diversity of stakeholders.
 Conservation involves actions that reduce the tensions between landscape development with preservation of ecological services.
 Conservation activities can range from preserving landscape resilience to developing multiple uses of a natural resource to restoring degraded ecosystems.

 The 30-credit RMC program is for the working professional who wants to manage cross-discipline approaches to complex environmental issues and build their management leadership skills.
 Learn how to advance your communication and facilitation skills so you can interface better with your clients and more effectively inform policy through proactive stakeholder capacity building approaches.
 You’ll have plenty of opportunities to apply theory to your practice and real world situations.
 This option allows you to complete your degree during weekend intensives in 20 months while you continue working.

 Choose a Professional Science Master’s Option (42 credits)

 The 42-credit RMC program includes earning a Professional Science Master’s (PSM).
 The RMC-PSM requires completion of the 30-credit RMC program and 12-credits with a specific focus on environmental science related courses.